 Step 4.
-Support Your Child's/Teen's Development and Success
+Support Your Teen's Development and Success

 - Recognize effort by using "I notice..." statements like: "I noticed how you were playing and having fun with your new friend who is in a wheelchair.
-It was great that you picked a game that everyone could play." - Offer confidence in your child's/teen's ability to face the new.
-In a gentle, non-public way you can offer some words of confidence. - Actively reflect on how your child/teen is feeling when approaching challenges.
-You can offer reflections like "You seem worried about talking to someone who speaks differently.
-I can go with you so that you'll feel more confident."
+It was great that you picked a game that everyone could play." - Offer confidence in your teen's ability to face the new.
+In a gentle, non-public way you can offer some words of confidence. - Actively reflect on how your teen is feeling when approaching challenges.
+You can offer reflections like, "You seem worried about talking to someone who communicates with sign language.
+Remember, you can always write things down if you are struggling to understand."